abfembest/Gadgetstore/README.md

 # 📱 Gadgetstore – Gadget Store Management System

-**Gadgetrix** is a web-based gadget and electronics retail management system designed to streamline operations for tech stores.
+**Gadgetstore** is a web-based gadget and electronics retail management system designed to streamline operations for tech stores.
 From inventory tracking to customer billing, repairs, and analytics, Gadgetrix offers a full suite of tools for efficient store management.

 ---